krakchris/rimbun.io/README.md

 - Intro
 - Description
 - How To Use
+- Input
+- Output
+- Basemodels
-- References
+- Open data
-- Author Info
+- Alternatives

 # Introduction